Nant Y Garw Mine

 Map Ref SN

-Three leats for the mine, the shortest one running from Nant Y Carw stream which may of had a dam built across the stream.
-The longest leat was constructed in 1893 to carry water from LLyn Carw 2km to the west.
+Three leats served the mine, the shortest one running from Nant Y Carw stream and possibly once supplied by a dam across the stream.
+The longest leat was constructed in 1893 to carry water from Llyn Carw, 2km to the west.

 Map Ref SN

-Possibly the earliest working of the Nantygarw lead mine are associated with this now collapsed level.
+Possibly the earliest working of the Nant Y Garw lead mine is associated with this now-collapsed level.

 Ore Bin 3